-The island is blessed with the warm blue waters of the Caribbean Sea along the snorkeling hotspots of the south and west coasts of Barbados – water temperatures rarely go below 79°F (25°C).
+The island is blessed with the warm blue waters of the Caribbean Sea along with the snorkeling hotspots of the south and west coasts of Barbados – water temperatures rarely go below 79°F (25°C).

 Avoid snorkeling after a storm or when waves are present – storms often kick up the sand and make for poor visibility while waves can make it difficult to position yourself along the water’s surface.
-This creates the risk getting water into your snorkel and hence making it difficult to breathe through the tube.
+This creates the risk of getting water into your snorkel and hence making it difficult to breathe through the tube.

 By: Brett Callaghan